Continual Memorization of Factoids in Language Models: Analysis

 \section{Analysis}

-\paragraph{\ours{} learns factoids in earlier layers.} We use Logit Lens~\citep{nostalgebraist2020interpreting} to decode the top $10$ tokens from the representations at each layer using the output embedding.
-We record the layer index of the first occurrence of the correct token and normalize by the total number of occurrences.
+\paragraph{Robust memorization learns factoids in earlier layers.} We use Logit Lens~\citep{nostalgebraist2020interpreting} to decode the top $10$ tokens from the representations at each layer using the output embedding.
+We record the layer index of the first occurrence of the correct token, referred to as layer of first occurrence (LoF).
+LoF is then normalized by the total number of occurrences.
 This measure indicates how early the correct token first appears.
-In Figure~\ref{fig:probe}, we compare these mixing stragies 1) No Mixing, 2) Random (stage 1) / K-Pile (stage 2) which successfully prevents forgetting, and 3) K-Pile (stage 1) / None (stage 2) which suffers from forgetting for KVR and TriviaQA.
+In Figure~\ref{fig:probe} (left), we compare 1) No Mixing, 2) Random / K-Pile which successfully prevents forgetting, and 3) K-Pile / None which suffers from forgetting for KVR.
 We notice two main differences between the two runs -- first, the successful run moves the knowledge to an earlier layer, whereas the unsuccessful one does not change where the factoids are stored.
-The successful run also \textit{diversifies} the set of layers that are used, as inferred from the substantial increase in the number of layers that respond to Logit Lens.
-Both of these changes align with the model protecting the factoids from interference, and support our intuition.
+The successful run also \textit{diversifies} the set of layers that are used.
+We aggregate the mean and standard deviation of LoF over 100 examples in Figure~\ref{fig:probe} (right).
+The results corroborate our intuition: the model protects the factoids from interference when the knowledge is stored earlier (lower mean) and diversified (larger STD) in the layers.

-\paragraph{Effect of different mixing data.} We investigate how the choice of the mixing data impacts the results for factoid-tasks.
-Figure~\ref{fig:mixing_data} shows no difference between Knowledge Pile and other generic mixing data such as ArXiv Pile and FineWeb.
-This affirms that the effectiveness of \ours{} does not rely on Knowledge Pile's potential distributional overlap with memorization-intensive tasks.